MADISON

 Something in her gut tightened anyway.
 She didn't know why.

-He repeated the question as if tasting it.
+He repeated it as if tasting it.
 "Where am I from."
 A half-smile.
 "Lucindel.
-The deep forest east of Ab'Dendriel, where the elven roads end and the undergrowth decides who passes."
-He walked with his staff in easy rhythm, robes swaying, each step placing itself with the absent confidence of a man who was comfortable in any terrain.
-"I trained with a hedge druid for four years—fire magic, earth shaping, herbalism.
-Most druids in the guild focus on healing and support.
-I do that too.
-But fire is what I'm best at."
+The deep forest east of Ab'Dendriel, where the elven roads give out and the undergrowth decides who passes."
+He walked with his staff in easy rhythm, each step placing itself with the absent confidence of a man at home in any terrain.
+"Trained under a hedge druid—fire, earth-shaping, herbs.
+The guild likes its druids for healing.
+I do that too."
+A pause.
+"But fire is what I'm best at."

 "Why fire?"
 Merita asked.